Matt-Wild/faithful/README.md

 # Changelog

+- v1.0.13 Hastening Greave and Cauterizing Greave Customisation
+  - The Hastening Greave and Cauterizing Greave items can now be customised in the config.
 - v1.0.12 Item Placements
   - Changed Faithful item placements to have them appear in their proper positions in the logbook and command menus.
 - v1.0.11 Noxious Slimes Customisation